homiedopie/beberlei.de/2013/02/04/doctrine_and_solid.rst

 setters
 <http://whitewashing.de/2012/08/22/building_an_object_model__no_setters_allowed.html>`_,
 with use-case driven methods.
-These state transformations can be part of different responsibilities, specificially when properties belong to different groups of concepts.
+These state transformations can be part of different responsibilities, specifically when properties belong to different groups of concepts.

 Take a very simple entity that contains updated/created at logic: